This page contains affiliate links. Please read our disclosure for more info.

 After the tranquility of the floating village it felt like we’d returned to the big city when we came back to the stilted section, the homes towering above us.

 Kompong Khleang is a 1.5 hour tuk tuk drive from Siem Reap.
-It cost us $15 with the driver Kim San who we recommend.
+It cost us $15 with the driver Kim San who we used.
 The boat trip is a set price of $20 per person.

 The vegetarian restaurant Peace Cafe offers yoga classes 2-3 times a day for $6.
 I went here a couple of times and it was a great way to relax and stretch after a few days temple hopping.